Undergraduate Curriculum Council Bylaws

 Article V -- Minutes, Quorum, and Voting

-Meetings are conducted only when a quorum (more than one-half of the elected voting UCC membership, plus the ASISU appointment) is present.
+Meetings are conducted only when a quorum (more than one-half of the elected voting UCC membership plus the ASISU appointment) is present.

 Motions, unless otherwise provided for in these bylaws, pass by a simple majority of votes cast.
-Abstentions do not count as votes; tie votes fail; and the Chair votes on all motions.
+Abstentions do not count as votes; tie votes fail, and the Chair may vote on all motions.
 Voting by proxy is allowed.
 Voting on motions that have been seconded at a regular meeting may be conducted by mail or email unless at least three (3) voting members request that it be done in person.
 Voting by proxy is allowed when notification of proxy assignment is made to the Chair or recording secretary prior to the scheduled meeting.
 A proxy must be given to a faculty member within the member's area of representation who is not already serving on the UCC.

 Article VI -- Standing Committees

 The UCC reviews and accepts the Minutes and recommendations of the following standing subcommittees: